• About

 (5:01) Summerlin and Jen talk about those early years as a single parent when you face the weekends alone when the kids go to their dads and the house is too quiet.

-• I very clearly remember that the first few weekends when the house is suddenly silent.
+• I very clearly remember the first few weekends when the house is suddenly silent.
 You remember before you were a single mom saying, “if I could just get a break” and now you get a break and this is a break I never wanted.

 • The first five minutes would be great and then I would just become overwhelmed with missing them and feeling lonely.